bhupi87/emailAPI/README.md

 A simple app which send email notification , this api also contain simple UI to enter email id and mail content .
 Currently This api is using MailGun as primary provider and SendGrid and secondary .
 If MailGun server is down , api will switch to SendGrid server to send mail .

+## Not Covered
+Currently this email-api is only sedning mail using mailgun and sendgrid .
+Not using mandrill and aws because do not have api-key to establish connection .

 ## Prerequisites

 Make sure you have installed all of the following prerequisites on your  machine: